UNIVERSAL-IT-SYSTEMS/ddf-test/README.md

 ### Running test suite

-1. Add ddf-on-x implementation jar to `lib` directory
+1. Add ddf-on-x implementation jar to `lib` directory.
+Make sure that there are no duplicate jars present.
+Remove scalatest and junit jars if added from ddf-on-x.
+Do not remove the asm-all-4.0.jar from the lib directory as it contains some essential classes required for the scalatest to generate a html report.

-2. Execute the tests in Scala console, using any of the following commands
+2. Execute the tests in console

 ```
-$ sbt console
+$ sbt

 //to run all the tests
-scala> new io.ddf.DDFSpec(<engineName>) execute

-For example,
-scala> new io.ddf.DDFSpec("spark") execute

-//to run all the tests for specified handler
-scala> new io.ddf.DDFSpec(<engineName>) execute <handlerName>

-For example,
-scala> new io.ddf.DDFSpec("spark") execute "Statistics"

-//to run a specific test for given handler
-scala> new io.ddf.DDFSpec(<engineName>) execute <all or part of test name>

-For example, to run just the BinningHandler's test for equal Interval
-scala> new io.ddf.DDFSpec("spark") execute "equal Interval"

-//to run different multiple tests,
-scala> new io.ddf.DDFSpec(<engineName>) runMultiple <comma-separated names>

-scala> new io.ddf.DDFSpec("spark") runMultiple "equal interval,summary"

-scala> new io.ddf.DDFSpec("spark") runMultiple "Binning,Statistics"
+sbt> test

+To open the Html Reports of the tests generated, open index.html from target/test-reports directory in a web browser.
+Clicking on the DDFSpec suite, will show the test reports.

 ```